opensearch-project/documentation-website/_clients/javascript.md

 ## Circuit Breaker

 As part of the client's library of APIs, a `memoryCircuitBreaker` gives you the ability to reject large query responses where the size of the response could crash OpenSearch Dashboards.
-To set the Circuit Breaker settings, use the [POST _cluster/settings]({{site.url}}{{site.baseurl}}/opensearch/rest-api/cluster-settings/) API operation on your active JS cluster.
+To set the Circuit Breaker setting, use the [POST _cluster/settings]({{site.url}}{{site.baseurl}}/opensearch/rest-api/cluster-settings/) API operation on your active JS cluster.

 `memoryCircuitBreaker` contains two fields: